Exploring Klezmer: Ashkenazi Music and Songs

 Processing fee of $30 added to all contracts

-2 microphones on boom stands, and XLR input to speaker system (if available)
+- 2 microphones on boom stands, and XLR input to speaker system (if available-please notify YAMA if not)

 Arrival time before first performance: 45 minutes